Leaves, Withdrawals and Suspensions

 Leaves of Absence

-Students who wish to leave the College for a term, after which they intend to return, must file a leave of absence.
+Students who wish to leave the College for a term, after which they intend to return, must file a signed leave of absence request.
 If a leave of absence is taken while a student is currently enrolled in classes, that term is considered to be one semester of the leave.
 A student who leaves campus during a term without filing a leave of absence receives grades of F in all courses.

 Besides a general leave of absence, students may apply for a leave for medical reasons.

 The granting of a leave of absence guarantees readmission to the major in which the student is enrolled when applying for a leave and permits the student to graduate by complying with the degree program requirements in effect when the leave is taken.
 A student on an approved leave of absence must complete an "intent to return from leave of absence" form at least 10 days prior to the start of the term in which he or she intends to return.
 The date of leave is the date when the student notifies the Registrar's Office of an intention to take a leave of absence or the last day of academic activity as determined by the Registrar.
-This form is not required for J Term leaves.

 Students taking a leave of absence who are recipients of Federal Title IV financial aid should contact the Financial Aid Office to determine the implications of the leave on their financial aid.
 Students who have on-campus housing when applying for a leave of absence are required to live on campus when they return, unless approved to move off campus by the Office of Residential Life and Housing.

 Leaves are granted for only one term.
 While on a leave of absence a student is not permitted to participate in any academic or social activities on campus without special permission from the Vice President for Student Affairs (or designee).